 What memories do you associate with the degree program?

 Above all, an impressive variety of courses, topics, fields of work including actual realization projects.
 The intensive supervision by the teachers and above all the lively exchange with the fellow students.
-We were already a fairly international group, which has become even more polyglot in the subsequent study generations I think.
+We were already quiet an international group, which became even more polyglot in the subsequent study generations I think.
 What I greatly appreciated are these different cultural and professional backgrounds.
 I like to remember many valuable conversations and the mutual appreciation of our work in the team and the honest interest in each other and the contents.
 Many friendships from this period last until today.
 And last but not least, the studios located in Ackerstrasse, where we worked and actually lived.
 The Master’s program was a very precious, enriching time for me.

 What are your fields of work, with whom and where do you work?

 Being a teacher myself was important to me even before my studies at TU, which I continue to pursue next to my work at the theater until today and I am very happy to be able to combine both.
 Since I am teaching myself at Bühnenbild_Szenischer Raum now, the contact remains and I get to see the changes in the degree program, which I like a lot.
 Apart from that, I am doing quite well in the fields of theater as well as with teaching.
 I am regularly lecturing at the Osnabrück University of Applied Sciences, at the Theaterpädagogische Akademie Heidelberg, at the Theaterakademie Mannheim and also give workshops for various educational institutions.